Obtaining Informed Consent

 Researcher and IRB chair contact information

-All informed consent forms must contain contract information about both the researcher and the IRB chair.
-A statement such as the following might be used: "Questions about the research and any concerns that arise from participating in the research should be directed to (PI name & telephone number; also include Faculty Advisor name and telephone number if PI is a student) or Professor Peter Harmer, Chair, Willamette University IRB Committee, firstname.lastname@example.org, 503-370-6470.
+All informed consent forms must contain contact information about both the researcher and the IRB chair.
+A statement such as the following might be used: "Questions about the research and any concerns that arise from participating in the research should be directed to (PI name & telephone number; also include Faculty Advisor name and telephone number if PI is a student).
+Questions related to your rights as a research participant may be directed to Professor Michael Lockard, Chair, Willamette University IRB Committee, firstname.lastname@example.org

 Additional Elements of Informed Consent Forms Under Special Circumstances